Near-SUSY to Non-SUSY Crossover: Derivation of Chiral Lagrangian and Wess-Zumino-Witten term

 When we transform fermion by $Q\rightarrow \xi^*Q,\ \tilde{Q}\rightarrow \xi^\dag \tilde{Q}$ in order to diagonalize the mass matrix of quarks and gauginos, additional terms arise from the Jacobian in the path integral.
 The Jacobian appears in the following way

 where we have used the invariance of trace under transpose and cyclic permutation.
 We have additional terms in the effective action as

 where we have shown the calculation in the last line up to local counter terms in \cref{sec:WZWtracecalc}.
-Therefore, we can derive WZW term from the calculation of mesino loop.
-Note that the factor $N_c$ comes from the possible mass terms invariant under transformation, which is in~\cref{sec:originNc}.
+Therefore, we can derive the WZW term from the calculation of the mesino loop.
+Note that the factor $N_c$ comes from the possible mass terms invariant under transformation, which is discussed in~\cref{sec:originNc}.